mmcavoy16/EDA_Project_2/initial.md

 30-Day "Death Measure" is an estimate of how many patients died within 30-days of being admitted to a given hospital.

 - `denominator` : total number of patients with a given measure (ie. AMI)
-- `score`: estimated number of deaths (for a given measure) divided by `denominator`
+- `score`: estimates of death within 30-days of a hospital admission

 ## Variables that would be nice...

 - AED(Automatic External Defibrillator) per capita OR by county
 - CPR Training Rate by county

 Looks like several medical journals have obtained some of the variables above, but only with special permission from the American Heart Association.

+## For The Worst Counties...

+What makes them similar?
+How is the hospital ranked?